-All applications including letters of reference and transcripts are processed centrally through the School of Graduate Studies (SGS) and all technical information on application components and steps is available on the SGS website.
+All applications including letters of reference and transcripts are processed centrally through the School of Graduate Studies and Postdoctoral Affairs (SGSPA) and all technical information on application components and steps is available on the SGSPA website.

 Both MA and PhD applications require submission of additional materials to Cultural Studies: read below on how to prepare these important elements.